On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

 \subsubsection{Parameters influencing the potential in generalization}

 It is reasonable to ask whether this extrapolation potential is affected by some of the hyperparameters of the neural network or the algorithmic setup of the PINN training.
-Among the possibly influential parameters, we consider the most relevant to be the following ones:
+Among the possibly influential parameters, we consider the following ones:

-\begin{itemize} \item \textbf{Network complexity}: The number of neurons and the number of layers used for the neural network supposed to mimic the solution of the chosen PDE. \item \textbf{Collocation points}: The number of reference locations in the PDE domain considered to compute the loss function of the PINN during training. \item \textbf{Domain size}: The size of the domain $\Omega_T$ where the PINN is trained to solve the PDE. \end{itemize}
+\begin{itemize} \item \textit{Network complexity}: The number of neurons and the number of layers used for the neural network supposed to mimic the solution of the chosen PDE. \item \textit{Collocation points}: The number of reference locations in the PDE domain considered to compute the loss function of the PINN during training. \item \textit{Domain size}: The size of the domain $\Omega_T$ where the PINN is trained to solve the PDE. \end{itemize}

-There are also other components of the PINN architecture that can influence the behavior of the solution outside the training domain.
-For instance, the type of activation function used in the architecture deeply affects the nature of the prediction of a PINN outside its training domain.
-The same holds for factors such as the complexity of the PDE to be solved, which surely influence the generalization capability of a neural network.
-We leave those two components out of the scope of this paper mainly because the activation function represents a hyperparameter with too many degrees of freedom and requires a per-se study, while the complexity of the target function is an external component that we are not supposed to know a priori when training a PINN.